 What you need to know about audio and video recording

 Your iPad makes it easy to connect, communicate and develop study skills.
-Apps like Notability and OneNote allow you to record audio to help retain information or explain your work.
+Apps like OneNote allow you to record audio to help retain information or explain your work.
 Can you record a video of your roommate snoring and post it online?
 Let’s look at what the Ohio State Code of Student Conduct says about it:

 “Using electronic or other means to make a video, audio, or photographic record of any person in a location where there is a reasonable expectation of privacy without the person’s prior knowledge, when such a recording is likely to cause injury, distress, or damage to reputation.
 This includes, but is not limited to, taking video, audio, or photographic records in shower/locker rooms, residence hall rooms, and restrooms.
 The storing, sharing, and/or distributing of such unauthorized records by any means is also prohibited.”